ricklisz/AnatoMask/README.md

 Note: You can use SparK by following the same steps and run `pretrain.py`

 # Finetuning
-Define your function to load pretrained weights here (an example is given): [https://github.com/ricklisz/AnatoMask/blob/win_ver/nnunetv2/run/load_pretrained_weights.py](https://github.com/ricklisz/AnatoMask/blob/win_ver/nnunetv2/run/load_pretrained_weights.py)
+Define your function to load pretrained weights here (an example is given) [EXAMPLE](https://github.com/ricklisz/AnatoMask/blob/main/nnunetv2/run/load_pretrained_weights.py)

-Import your function and replace nnUNet's `load_pretrained_weights` here: [https://github.com/ricklisz/AnatoMask/blob/win_ver/nnunetv2/run/run_training.py](https://github.com/ricklisz/AnatoMask/blob/win_ver/nnunetv2/run/run_training.py)
+Import your function and replace nnUNet's `load_pretrained_weights` [HERE](https://github.com/ricklisz/AnatoMask/blob/main/nnunetv2/run/run_training.py)

 Finally, run your nnUNet training command as usual, but adding `-pretrained_weights PATH_TO_YOUR_WEIGHTS`

+Our workflow currently supports STUNetTrainer -> [HERE](https://github.com/ricklisz/AnatoMask/blob/main/nnunetv2/training/nnUNetTrainer/STUNetTrainer.py)

+If you want to use your own model, write your own trainer class following STUNetTrainer's example.

 # What exactly does AnatoMask do?
 We propose a reconstruction-guided masking strategy, so that the model learns the anatomically significant regions through reconstruction losses.
 This is done by using self-distillation.
 Basically, a teacher network first identifies important regions to mask and generates a more difficult mask for the student to solve.